Carolyn Wisniewski, Director

 Eileen W. Linguistics

 This is my second semester working at the Writers Workshop.
 I have experience as a teaching assistant for Spanish tutoring lessons and am currently pursuing a certification in Teaching English as a Second Language.
 When not at the Writers Workshop I work at the Intensive English Institute on campus.
-Language(s): English and Hindi.
+Language(s): English, Spanish, and Hindi.

 Erin G. English; GWS and Queer Studies Minors